 SAFE IN THE PARK

-On Tuesday, June 15th, 2021, Governor Cuomo announced 70% of eligible adults in NYS had received their first COVID-19 vaccine dose.
+On Tuesday, June 15th, 2021, Governor Cuomo announced that 70% of eligible adults in NYS had received their first COVID-19 vaccine dose.
 In recognition of this important milestone, the Governor lifted COVID-19 restrictions for most commercial sectors, including performing arts venues operating under the NY Forward guidance for Small and Medium Performing Arts Venues.

 - Have I been or suspect I have been in contact with a person with COVID-19 in the last 7 days?